 What is FERPA?

-The U.S. Department of Education (DoE) records that The Family Educational Rights and Privacy Act (FERPA) is deigned to protect student data at schools that receive funding from the DoE.
+The U.S. Department of Education (DoE) records that The Family Educational Rights and Privacy Act (FERPA) is designed to protect student data at schools that receive funding from the DoE.
 DoE funding covers about 8 percent of the budget for U.S. elementary, middle schools and high schools, and also contributes to college and university operations through student aid programs.

 Download Facit's guide to FERPA